-- To avoid electric shock, disconnect electrical supply before performing maintenance. - To avoid severe burns, allow boiler to cool before performing maintenance.
+- To avoid electric shock, disconnect all electrical supplies to the boiler before performing maintenance. - To avoid severe burns, allow boiler to cool before performing maintenance. - This boiler contains ceramic fiber and fiberglass materials.
+Refer to the WARNING and instructions on page 66.